marlabri/marlabri/README.md

 - 👋 Hi, I’m @marlabri
-- 👀 I’m interested in (ecological) modelling
-- 🌱 I’m currently learning how to program things
-- 💞️ I’m looking to collaborate on a nice project with GAU Goettingen and Indonesian Universities
+- Currently working at Thuenen Institute of Forestry
-- 📫 How to reach me: marlen.brinkord@gmail.com
+- 📫 How to reach me: marlen.brinkord@thuenen.com

 <!---
 marlabri/marlabri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.